eanderton/grapnel/docs/dependency.md

 # Basic Use: Imitating go get

-The most basic expression of a Dependency Rule is to mock the behavior of `go get`.
+The most basic expression of a Dependency Rule is to imitate the behavior of `go get`.
 In general, this means downloading the leading commit (`HEAD`) on a
 repository: